rassilon/NModel/README.md

 # NModel
 NModel fork from nmodel.codeplex.com

-NModel is a model basded checking tool.
+NModel is a model basded testing tool.

 NModel hasn't changed in ages, but it still utilizes the .Net 2.0 and MSGlee for graph visualization.